 Myth #3: Investors Will Preserve Your Ideas and Mission

 By funding your company, venture capitalists are buying equity, meaning they have an ownership stake in your business.
-How investors use their authority differs, but suffice it say most are are interested in your company’s potential rather than its current condition.
+How investors use their authority differs, but suffice it to say most are interested in your company’s potential rather than its current condition.
 Don’t be surprised if the new members of your board call for sweeping changes or a dramatic pivot in strategy—they paid for the ability to do so.

 Myth #4: VC is Easier to Obtain than Other Investment Alternatives